Lilja/cli-info/README.md

 An overview of you cli tools, if they are installed and what version they are on.

 ## Usage
+* pip install cli-tools-info

-Create a python file that has the following contents
+* Create a python file that has the following contents

 ```python
 #!/usr/bin/env python
 from cli_tools_info import (